learnk8s/learnk8s.io/_blog/why-kube/index.md

 Services that are tiny in size are:

-- quicker to deploy because you create and release smaller services
+- quicker to deploy because you create and release them in chunks
 - easier to iterate on, since adding features happens independently
-- resilient — the overall service can still function despite one of the services not being available
+- resilient — the overall service can still function despite one of the components not being available

 Smaller services are great from a product and development perspective.